 I find it incredibly hard to believe when people tell me they are too busy to schedule a 15-minute break during their day for a quick movement session.

 I happen to know that each one of us has 15 minutes a day to dedicate to moving our body and I want to tell you how I know that.
 It only takes a bit of logical thinking to see where the problem lies and it’s not time that we should blame for our lack of exercise.

 But first, let’s talk about movement and why we need to step away from stillness and laziness.

-Your body was made to move.
+Your body has evolved to be moved.
 You used to live on trees and jumped from one branch to another, so it’s in your genes to be active.
 No animal on this planet survived and evolved because they were lazy and fat while complaining about how awful they feel.

-But of course, with fast food on every corner and this strange movement that is happening right now where people want obesity to be accepted as normal and beautiful, it is no wonder that most of you prefer to eat hamburgers and watch reality TV.
+But of course, with fast food on every corner and this strange movement that is happening right now where people want obesity to be accepted as normal and beautiful, it is no wonder that most of you prefer to eat hamburgers, drink Coke and watch reality TV.

 A short workout every day, or a movement practice of any sorts, helps lower your blood pressure, it helps you reduce stress and avoid depression, it makes your happy juices flow through your body and it energizes you to be able to go through the day without taking breaks to sleep.

 And I know that you have time to move your body throughout your day because I know these things:

-- Some of you take the train to work so that gives you, what, 15 minutes of free time to move your body?
+- Some of you take a train to work so that gives you at least 15 minutes of free time to move your body.
 Imagine combining a train ride with a light stretching practice or a movement routine + listening to an educational podcast.
 You are multitasking.
 And no I am not talking about running on the freaking train, but there are exercises you can do while sitting and unless someone is right beside you, no one will notice.